mwihoti/mwihoti/README.md

-## Hi there 👋
+# Hi there 👋

-I am Mwihoti
+I am Mwihoti.

-I am a Software Engineer, proficient in JavaScript, React, Node.js, Express, TypeScript, Python, C and various CMS platforms
+I am a Software developer, proficient in JavaScript, React, Node.js, Express, TypeScript, Python, C and various CMS platforms

 Here are some ideas to get you started:
 - 🔭 I’m currently working on side projects  and personal projects